Institutional Review Board

 - SEVDA RAGHIB.
 Director of Staff Development, St. Peter's Health

 - THOMAS RICHARDSON.
-Pharmacist, St. Peter's Health
+Pharmacist, St. Peter's Health (on leave)

 - ALEX STREET.
-Political Science
+Political Science (on sabbatical leave for the 2022-23 academic year)

 - MOLLY SUMRIDGE.
 Anthrozoology